cameronjamesw/glamapaws/README.md

 - The icons within the footer, the burger icon and the ticks for certifications were taken from [Font Awesome](https://fontawesome.com/)

-- Dog YouTube videos for content.
+- The dog breeds information featured were adaptations of information taken from the [Smart Dog Lover](https://www.youtube.com/@smartdoglover4295) Youtube channel.

 ## Media

-Favicon

-Pexels

-Jodie's Photos
+- The Favicon was taken from [clker.com](https://www.clker.com/clipart-gold-paw-print-4.html)

+- The paw prints background was taken from [pxfuel.com](https://e0.pxfuel.com/wallpapers/492/717/desktop-wallpaper-iphone-and-android-pink-paw-print-pink-dog.jpg)

+- The home page images and the Glamapaws logo were provided by Jodie Thomas and were taken herself, property of Glamapaws

+- All other images featured throughout the webpage were taken from [pexels](https://www.pexels.com/)

 ## Honourable Metions

+- I would like to say thanks to my mentor Jubril Akolade for helping me throughout the project and giving extremely valuable advise at all times.

 - Although I did not take any code or ideas, I refered to [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified) more often than not when I was struggling to understand concepts and I needed some visual aid.

-- Special thanks to my good friend Tristan Orton for altering the Glamapaws logo text from a pastal pink to `#CC9900` in order to fit the website aesthetic.
+- Special thanks to my good friend Tristan Orton for altering the Glamapaws logo text from a pastal pink to `#CC9900` in order to fit the website's aesthetic.

-- Jubril my mentor